How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 What is the sequence?
 Define the steps, put AI scaffolding where it helps, and put human QA at the end.

 The question is never "how do we do this faster."
 The question is "which inputs are we rebuilding from scratch every time, and can we build them once?"
-In almost every repeatable task we have audited, the answer is the same: most of them.
+In almost every repeatable task we have audited at communications firms, the answer is the same: most of them.

 Pick one task in your firm.
 The one your senior does themselves because it is faster than explaining what good looks like.
 Strip it into its inputs.
 Find the reference files that do not exist.
 Build them.
 The speed problem solves itself.